timohe/aoe3-elo-overlay/README.md

 - Recognizes player names on the quickmatch waiting screen
 - Shows the result in an overlay

-The app is completely separate of the game and uses text recognition.
+This app is completely separate of the game and uses text recognition.
 It will not affect or change any game files.

 ## How it works
 * Once you are in a game, just start the app, chose game mode (1v1, 2v2, 3v3) and click start.